 - State tax incentives for recycling programs

 - Department of Energy grants

 While progress towards a greener future might be slow, even small steps can have a considerable impact on the environment.
 Many Fortune 500 corporations are setting an example for other businesses by implementing eco-friendly initiatives designed to promote a more sustainable future.
 What’s more, environmental programs can also help companies of all backgrounds and sizes to improve their bottom line and their public image.
 Small businesses and startups can learn a valuable lesson in success by following the sustainability practices of larger corporations.

-Established in 1981, under the legal name Baja Construction Co., Inc. It's the company's trademark Solar Support Systems™ and Standard Canopies products' brand name; Baja Carports, that is instantly recognized and known nationwide among solar integrators, developers, and general contractors as a leading solar carport installer and canopy contractor.
+Established in 1981, under the legal name Baja Construction Co., Inc. [License No. 412390] It's the company's trademark Solar Support Systems™ and Standard Canopies products' brand name; Baja Carports, that is instantly recognized and known nationwide among solar integrators, developers, and general contractors as a leading solar carport installer and canopy contractor.